-Whether it’s for a quick post workout protein hit or as a craving crushing snack alternative, plant based protein bars are a convenient tool to have in your nutritional arsenal, when in need of a protein pick me up.
+Plant based protein bars are a convenient tool to have in your nutritional arsenal when in need of a delicious protein pick me up.

-Some claim they are nothing more than glorified candy bars, whilst other argue that they are the perfect, protein packed, weapon of choice.
+Some claim they are nothing more than glorified candy bars, whilst other argue that they are the perfect, protein packed, snack of choice.

-Here at TPW, we’ve decided to finally set the record straight, once and for all.
+Here at Protein Works, we’ve decided to finally set the record straight, once and for all.

 Let’s take an in-depth look at what’s inside and if plant powered bars can actually be of benefit to our health.